thiyagoocse/mycodetest/README.md

   If any issues observed during playwright install command, follow the below steps Manually download the file from this url [https://playwright.azureedge.net/builds/chromium/1117/chromium-win64.zip] extract and keep it in the folderpath like this AppData/local/ms-playwright/chromium-1117/

+**Secure way of handling Url, username & password** create .env file and store the following details like url, username, password in secure way

 ### **Test Scenario**
 **Test 1:-Create an app – attach APPI – verify details after creating app – delete app**